-DEHCR attended the 2016 "A Home for Everyone Conference" held in Appleton, WI on July 13-14, 2016.
+DEHCR attended the 2017 "A Home for Everyone Conference" held in Green Bay, WI on July 17-18, 2017.
 DEHCR staff solicited input on Wisconsin's housing, community development, and economic development needs and concerns.
-Staff were available to discuss and answer questions related to the 2017 Annual Action Plan.
+Staff were available to discuss and answer questions related to the 2018 Annual Action Plan.

-DEHCR held a training session on October 4-5, 2016 for CDBG grantees including representatives from regional planning, economic development corps, consultants, and Units of General Local Government (UGLG).
+DEHCR held a training session on October 4-5, 2017 for CDBG grantees including representatives from regional planning, economic development corps, consultants, and Units of General Local Government (UGLG).
 During the training, we discussed allowable activities based upon the Consolidated and Annual Action Plan.
-The Division encouraged participants to provide their ideas as it started planning for 2017 Annual Action Plan.
+The Division encouraged participants to provide their ideas as it started planning for 2018 Annual Action Plan.

-DEHCR attended the Wisconsin Housing and Economic Development Association (WHEDA) Conference on November 14, 2016 in Madison, WI.
-Participants learned about the Housing Trust Fund and were encouraged to communicate their thoughts about our 2017 Annual Action Plan.
-Participants were informed that the target date for public review was in mid-December.
+DEHCR attended the Wisconsin Housing and Economic Development Association (WHEDA) Conference on November 12, 2017 in Madison, WI.
+DEHCR participated in a multi-agency presentation on funding opportunities for local housing, community and economic development.
+Participants were encouraged to communicate their thoughts about our 2018 Annual Action Plan.